BrianMacIntosh/bsb-wikidata/README.md

 It has one parameter **date**, which is an RFC 3339 date with a 6-digit expanded year (e.g. `-001813-01-01` or `-001813-01-01T12:00:00`).

-Currently, dates may be estimates, guesses, or otherwise unreliable.
+Currently, dates, particularly after the first few centuries BC, may be estimates or guesses.

 ## Attribution Notice